-The test will consist of a combination of multiple choice and technology enhanced items.
+The test will consist of a combination of multiple-choice and technology-enhanced items.

 Most stems are positively worded-avoiding the use of the word "not."
-If a negative is required, it is underlined for emphasis (e.g., if a bag has the same number of red, blue, and black marbles, what is the probability that a marble randomly selected from the bag is not red?).
+If a negative is required, it is emphasized (e.g., if a bag has the same number of red, blue, and black marbles, what is the probability that a marble randomly selected from the bag is not red?).

-Multiple-Choice Item Guidelines
+Multiple-Choice Item Specifications

 - All items must clearly indicate what is expected in a response and direct students to focus on their responses. - Each multiple-choice item has a stem (question, statement, and/or graphic component) and four answer options-the correct answer and three distractors.
-Distractors will be developed based on the types of errors students are most likely to make.

-• Multiple-choice item stems ask a question or pose a clear problem so that students will know what to do before looking at the answer choices.
+Distractors will be developed based on the types of errors students are most likely to make. - Multiple-choice item stems ask a question or pose a clear problem so that students will know what to do before looking at the answer choices.
 Students should not need to read all answer choices before knowing what is expected.
 A stem will seldom include an incomplete sentence.

-Technology Enhanced Item Guidelines
+Technology-Enhanced Item Specifications

-- Technology Enhanced Items (TEIs) should be used to more authentically address some aspects of the OAS performance expectations and/or provide more opportunity for students to construct rather than select their response. - TEI sample items have been included in this document to illustrate some of the interaction types.
-Each TEI contains only one interaction type per item. - For each TEI, the interaction type used is that which is the most appropriate and enhancing to the construct to be measured. - Each TEI is structured to contain the question (content) first followed by directions for how to complete the interaction in that item.
-Consistent style and language are used in these directions (e.g., "Drag the pictures," "Click the object," etc).
+- Technology-Enhanced Items (TEIs) should be used to more authentically address some aspects of the OAS performance expectations and/or provide more opportunity for students to construct rather than select their response. - For each TEI, the interaction type used is that which is the most appropriate and enhancing to the construct to be measured. - Each TEI is structured to contain the question (content) first followed by directions for how to complete the interaction in that item.
+Consistent style and language are used in these directions (e.g., "Drag the pictures," "Click the object," etc.).